-The scale of contemporary travel is staggering, involving tourists, business people, refugees, passengers, commuters, students, backpackers, migrants, stowaways, pirates, terrorists—and many more.
+The scale of contemporary travel is staggering.
+Tourists, businesspeople, refugees, passengers, commuters, students, backpackers, migrants, stowaways, pirates, terrorists—and many more—are on the move.
 Travel has often been seen as devoid of economic, political and socio-cultural significance.
-But issues of movement—too much or too little; too fast or too slow; or the wrong sort at the wrong time—are at the heart of many lives, organisations and governments.
-From airport expansion controversies to design responses to global warming; and from the spectre of driverless cars to the plight of homeless people, issues of ‘mobility’ are centre stage.
+But issues of movement—too much or too little; too fast or too slow; or the wrong sort at the wrong time—are central to many present-day controversies.
+From airport expansion to design responses to climate change; and from the spectre of driverless cars to the plight of homeless people, issues of ‘mobility’ are centre stage.

 Intended learning outcomes

 On successful completion of this subject, students should be able to:

 - Recognise the most recent advances in geographical thinking about mobilities.